taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ]
 ```
 ### Value Predicates ###
 Users can specify value predicates as part of a requirement specification.
-This predicate can take one of two forms:

-1. It specifies a condition involving ReqSpec constants and property values in the model.
+This predicate can specify a condition involving ReqSpec constants and property values in the model.
 This predicate is evaluated once for the requirement.
-> The first form allows us to specify a condition that the requirement constant **val** value is the same as the value of a property.
+> This allows us to specify a condition that the requirement constant **val** value is the same as the value of a property.
 Here is an example:
 ```
 requirement R1 : "SCS weight limit" [
 	val  MaximumWeight = 1.2 kg